puldzian/Pracownicy/CODEBOOK.md

 * 15 – WL – wielkopolskie - Greater Poland
 * 16 – ZP – zachodniopomorskie - West Pomeranian
 * 97 – PL – nationwide
-* NN – NN – no physical place

 #### COMPANY
 Name of the company
-*  0 – no data
+* ND – no data
-* 99 – not a proper company, see GROUP
+* NO – not a proper company (see group)

 #### GROUP
 Name of the group or category, if no COMPANY specified
-*  0 – no data
+* ND – no data
-* 99 – not a proper group, maybe check COMPANY
+* NO – not a proper group, maybe check COMPANY

 #### EC
 Sector of the economy (PKD)
-*  0 – NODA – no data
 *  1 – AGRI – agriculture, forestry, fishing
 *  2 – MINI – mining
 *  3 – MANU – manufactoring and refining